bogdan-mescheryakov/envelope-budgeting-app/README.md

 * [Setup](#setup)

 ## General info
-  This app is for organizing your budget using envelope principles.
+  This is a REST API for web app, which organize your budget using envelope principles.
+  Currently in development and testing.

 ## Technologies
 Project is created with: